random-bits-studio/use-siwe/README.md

-# Use SIWE
+# UseSIWE

-Use-siwe is a library that provides react hooks and API endpoints that make it dead simple to add Sign-In with Ethereum functionality to your react application.
+UseSIWE is a library that provides react hooks and API endpoints that make it dead simple to add Sign-In with Ethereum functionality to your react application.